chrizog/someipy/docs/rpi.rst

    # Transfer to rpi home directory
    scp someipy-0.0.2-py3-none-any.whl pi@169.254.54.11:/home/pi

-Login to your rpi and install someipy from the transferred wheel file:
+Log in to your rpi and install someipy from the transferred wheel file:

 .. code-block:: bash